Zeneb-Tekarri/Water-Quality-Control-System-/Artificial Intelligence/Artificial Intelligence Analysis Overview.md

     - **Types of Algorithms**: Various ML algorithms are employed, including Support Vector Machines (SVM), K-Nearest Neighbors (KNN), and Random Forests (RF).

 2. **Key Algorithms and Models**:
     - **Support Vector Machines (SVM)**: SVMs are powerful for classification tasks.
 They work by finding the hyperplane that best separates different classes in the data.
-They are effective in high-dimensional spaces and are robust to overfitting, especially in cases where the number of dimensions exceeds the number of samples【19:3†source】.
+They are effective in high-dimensional spaces and are robust to overfitting, especially in cases where the number of dimensions exceeds the number of samples.
     - **K-Nearest Neighbors (KNN)**: KNN is a simple, non-parametric algorithm used for classification and regression.
 It operates by finding the 'k' closest data points (neighbors) and making predictions based on the majority class among the neighbors.
-It's particularly useful for its simplicity and effectiveness in small datasets【19:3†source】.
+It's particularly useful for its simplicity and effectiveness in small datasets.
     - **Random Forest (RF)**: RF is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes for classification tasks.
-It is known for its high accuracy, ability to handle large datasets, and robustness to overfitting【19:3†source】.
+It is known for its high accuracy, ability to handle large datasets, and robustness to overfitting.

 3. **Data Handling and Processing**:
     - **Data Preprocessing**: Involves cleaning the data, handling missing values, and normalizing the data to ensure it is suitable for ML algorithms.